-Double pointed needles are used for socks and other small, seamless projects knitted in the round.
-You can also use them to knit sleeves, gloves, or the crowns of hats (where the rest is knit on circular needles).
+Double pointed needles are used in knitting patterns for mittens, socks, and other small, seamless projects knitted in the round.
+You can also use them to knit sleeves, i-cords for projects with straps like bralette knitting patterns, or the crowns of hats (where the rest is knit on circular needles).

 As they can range in sizes, different lengths of DPNs are best for different project types.
 Shorter double pointed needles are good for small projects like baby socks, while longer ones are better for large tubular projects.

 Knitting on double pointed needles can be complicated for beginners, especially if you’re used to straight needles.
 However, it’s worth learning how to use them for smaller projects and patterns.
-We recommend Symfonie Double Pointed Needles from KnitPro, or the Sunstruck DPN set from KnitPicks.
+We recommend Addi Bamboo Double Pointed Needles from LoveCrafts, or the Sunstruck DPN set from KnitPicks.

 Interchangeable Knitting Needles

 - Best for: Flat Knitting & Knitting in the Round

 Interchangeable needles are a particular type of circular needle.
 Just like fixed circular needles, they consist of two straight needles and a flexible cord.
 However, interchangeable needles allow you to detach the needles from the cable so you can combine different lengths and sizes.

 This gives you the flexibility of having lots of different circular needles in one set, and prevents you from having to buy dozens of different pairs.
 You can also attach stoppers at the ends so you can use them like straight needles.

 Interchangeable needles come in large sets which you can combine to create the size and cable length you need for your project.
 Though versatile, they are usually quite expensive as a result.
 If the price of a set puts you off, you can also buy the pieces individually or in a smaller trial set.